 More than 2,000 shipwrecks sunk off the Coast of North Carolina in what’s called the Graveyard of the Atlantic.
 With all that history floating around, it was only natural to build a museum to honor and preserve the maritime culture of the Outer Banks.
 A state-of-the-art structure, the year round museum houses and displays artifacts, and presents a variety of exhibits and interprets the rich maritime culture that includes war, piracy, ghost ships and more.

 The Museum works with divers and local families to bring historically significant materials to the public.
 Through negotiations with the Federal Republic of Germany and local divers, the Museum obtained the Enigma encoding and transcription machines and related materials from the wreck of the U-85.
-These rare and important artifacts are being conserved and soon will be on display.
+These rare and important artifacts have been conserved and are now on display in the museum.

 The museum underwent a significant remodeling process starting in late 2022, with Riggs Ward Design;contracted to create a comprehensive design plan.
 The revamped museum reopened in 2024.
 Notable highlights of the museum include a Monomoy surf boat, a first-order Fresnel lens from the Cape Hatteras Lighthouse, and interactive displays showcasing shipwrecks off the coast.
 The exhibition covers periods from pre-colonial times to the present, offering a comprehensive journey through the region's history.